Josh Pfeiffer

 Joshua Randall Pfeiffer (born June 27, 1973) is an American singer, songwriter and music producer.

 Early life

-He was born in Sonora, California to parents Gary and Joyce Pfeiffer, and was one of five children growing up.
-Josh credits his parents as being two of the most influential people in his musical development.
-He attended Summerville High School where he was active in the music program, including the original Jazz@8 Choir.
-He went on to receive Outstanding Musicianship Awards at the Santa Cruz Jazz Festival, Redding Jazz Festival, and Fullerton Jazz Festival.
+He received Outstanding Musicianship Awards at the Santa Cruz Jazz Festival, Redding Jazz Festival, and Fullerton Jazz Festival.
 Pfeiffer received a number of music scholarships after graduating.

 Career

 American Crooner Act:1

 In 2010, Josh made his debut with American Crooner Act:1, a jazz music album, featuring cover versions of Big Band standards as well as original compositions, Life, Beautiful Girl, California Days, When I'm With You, and Where I Want To Be.
 The album features the late Tower Of Power founding member and trumpet player Mic Gillette, as well as pianist Kent Gripenstraw.

 Brand New Shoes

 In late 2017, Pfeiffer released his single and music video entitled Brand New Shoes.
 The song was written and co-produced by David Schram, engineered by Adam Munoz and mixed by Grammy Award winner Joe Chiccarelli.